Critical Area Regulations

 CARA

 Critical aquifer recharge areas are places where water surface water soaks into the ground and refills underground water sources (aquifers) that supply drinking water.
 Protecting these areas helps maintain clean, reliable groundwater supplies for homes, businesses, and agriculture.
-Kirkland does not have any designated critical aquifer recharge areas.
+Kirkland does not have any regulated critical aquifer recharge areas at this time.

 Want to learn more?